What are we doing?

 The program harnesses the energy of local volunteers to plant and provide long-term maintenance.
 Local watershed groups and other partners help identify planting sites and recruit volunteers.
 Anyone with streamside property can apply, but the program gives highest priority to public and highly visible sites.

 Since its start in 2007 the program has planted over 43,000 native trees and shrubs along 19 miles of stream with the help of 7,000 volunteers.
-To learn more about the history of the program, read the article in the NYS Conservationist.
+To learn more about the history of the program, watch this short video and read the article in the NYS Conservationist.
 To learn more about the program and application process, visit our Trees for Tribs webpage.

 Research on these topics: